 Like every other plant, bougainvillea has particular growing needs that must be met if it is to bloom and grow happily.
 You may not get long-lasting blossoms if you fail to meet them.

 Bougainvilleas require warm weather.
 Bougainvillea flower drop can be caused by temperatures that are lower than those the plant is used to.
-Generally, bougainvillea plants are hardy in U.S. Department of Agriculture plant hardiness zones 9 and above.
-However, if a young plant has been raised in a warm, humid climate or a greenhouse, bougainvillea flower drop can happen even in Zone 9.
+Generally, bougainvillea plants are hardy in USDA plant hardiness zones 9 and above.
+However, if a young plant has been raised in a warm, humid climate or a greenhouse, bougainvillea flower drop can happen even in zone 9.